vash-001/Masterplan-ai/Masterplan.md

         PERCEIVE("
         <div style='font-weight:bold; font-size:14px;'>A. Perception</div>
         <div style='text-align:left; font-size:12px;'>
-        - Receive current state (s) from the game engine.<br/>
+        - Receive current state from the game engine.<br/>
-        - Use Environment-Model to understand context ('I am approaching a sharp left turn').
+        - Use Environment-Model to understand context, e.g., 'approaching a sharp left turn'.
         </div>
         ")

         PLAN_MANAGER("
-        <div style='font-weight:bold; font-size:14px;'>B. High-Level Planning (Manager)</div>
+        <div style='font-weight:bold; font-size:14px;'>B. High-Level Planning by Manager</div>
         <div style='text-align:left; font-size:12px;'>
         - Manager analyzes context and selects a high-level sub-goal.<br/>
-        - Example: 'Goal: Execute a perfect drift through the next corner'.<br/>
+        - Example: 'Goal is to execute a perfect drift'.<br/>
-        - Passes control to the appropriate Expert (e.g., the 'Drift Expert').
+        - Passes control to the appropriate Expert.
         </div>
         ")

         PLAN_EXPERT("
-        <div style='font-weight:bold; font-size:14px;'>C. Low-Level Planning (Expert)</div>
+        <div style='font-weight:bold; font-size:14px;'>C. Low-Level Planning by Expert</div>
         <div style='text-align:left; font-size:12px;'>
-        - The selected Expert performs 'Mental Simulation' (Imagination).<br/>
+        - The selected Expert performs Mental Simulation.<br/>
-        - It uses the Self-Model to rapidly 'imagine' hundreds of action sequences.<br/>
+        - It uses the Self-Model to rapidly imagine hundreds of action sequences.<br/>
-        - It selects the best sequence of actions to achieve the Manager's sub-goal.
+        - It selects the best sequence to achieve the Manager's sub-goal.
         </div>
         ")

         ACT("
         <div style='font-weight:bold; font-size:14px;'>D. Action</div>
         <div style='text-align:left; font-size:12px;'>
-        - Execute ONLY the first action from the imagined best-plan in the real game.
+        - Execute ONLY the first action from the best imagined plan in the real game.
         </div>
         ")

         LEARN_FEEDBACK("
-        <div style='font-weight:bold; font-size:14px;'>E. Learning & Feedback</div>
+        <div style='font-weight:bold; font-size:14px;'>E. Learning and Feedback</div>
         <div style='text-align:left; font-size:12px;'>
-        - Observe the real outcome (s_next) and reward (r).<br/>
+        - Observe the real outcome and reward.<br/>
         - Store the full experience in the Task Buffer.<br/>
-        - <b>Self-Model Update:</b> Compare real s_next with imagined s_next to refine its physics understanding.<br/>
+        - <b>Self-Model Update:</b> Compare real outcome with imagined outcome to refine physics model.<br/>
-        - <b>Expert Update:</b> Use reward r to improve its ability to achieve its sub-goal.<br/>
+        - <b>Expert Update:</b> Use reward to improve its skill at achieving its sub-goal.<br/>
-        - <b>Manager Update:</b> Use reward r to evaluate if choosing that sub-goal was a good decision.
+        - <b>Manager Update:</b> Use reward to learn which sub-goals are best in which situations.
         </div>
         ")